-Dresses, shoes, swimwear, accessories, and more—you can build your own fashion brand using one of the several product sourcing apps for Shopify, model them in your own product photos and social media posts, and build an online following as a trendsetter.
-Apps like MyOnlineFashionStore lets you import various styles into your Shopify store.
+Dresses, shoes, swimwear, accessories, and more—you can build your own fashion brand using one of the several product sourcing apps, model them on your own with product photos and social media posts, and build an online following as a trendsetter.
+Apps like MyOnlineFashionStore let you import various styles into your Shopify store.

 - How to Start a Clothing Line: Secrets from a Project Runway Designer

 - Branding Secrets from 14 Fashion Industry Experts